 The central piece of the contrib infrastructure is the catalog, it is like the index of known contributions.
 To make maintenance of the catalog simple and straight-forward, we decided to implement it as a Github repository.
-It will basically have the same directory structure you might know from the Sourceforge qooxdoo-contrib repo.
-Under a root path,

 - the contribution names are top-level - beneath each contribution there is a set of directories with version names, and potentially a general readme file. - in each version directory is a Manifest.json file that applies to this particular version of the contribution